kactus2/pulpinoexperiment/ips/axi/axi_mem_if_DP/README.md

 # AXI Memory Interface

-This unit provides a brige between the AXI bus and a simple memory interface that is commonly found in SRAMs.
+This unit provides a bridge between the AXI bus and a simple memory interface that is commonly found in SRAMs.

 There are two versions of this IP: